Overview

 The non blocking functions run after a user has been created (or deleted) by Firebase Auth.

-We read the auth user's uid and create a user document with it:
+We read the auth user's uid and act accordingly:

 export const onRegisterNonBlocking = region("europe-west1")